liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/03-example-removing-intermediate-journal-article-versions.markdown

     too.
 For example, you may want to keep the two latest versions or just the latest.

-2. Find a method for deleting the entity versions. @product@ [app APIs](@app-ref@/apps/) and [com.lifieray.portal.kernel API](@platform-ref@/7.2-latest/javadocs/portal-kernel/) are available at [@platform-ref@](@platform-ref@).
+2. Find a method for deleting the entity versions. @sharepoint@ [app APIs](@app-ref@/apps/) and [com.lifieray.portal.kernel API](@platform-ref@/7.2-latest/javadocs/portal-kernel/) are available at [@platform-ref@](@platform-ref@).